IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 // which we will immediately define below. declare const InfinityTrueCoopInterface: TrueCoop | undefined;

-// We declare a TrueCoop class that has as many methods or members as we need.
+// We declare a TrueCoop interface that has as many methods or members as we need.
-// (But for now, we will only add one.) declare class TrueCoop() {
+// (But for now, we will only add one.) declare interface TrueCoop() {
   AddCharacter(playerData: TrueCoopPlayerData)
 }